 6. Accept the Terms of Service, then Finish!
 You will be able to login using the username and password you defined, and your media library will start to sync!

-4. Conclusion - Emby Synology NAS
+Conclusion – How to Set Up Emby on a Synology NAS

+This tutorial took a look at how to set up Emby on a Synology NAS.
 Your media files will now slowly start to crawl in all of the metadata.
 If you’ve watched my last tutorial on Jellyfin, Emby will look and function very similarly since they have a close relationship.